Deformation of rational singularities and Hodge structure

-by the cyclic double covering $(\De,0)\ni t\mapsto t^2\in(\De,0)$.
+by the cyclic double covering $(\De,0)\ni t\mapsto t^2\in(\De,0)$ (defined by using fiber product).
 If we blow-up $X$ at the origin, then the exceptional divisor is $\PP^1\times\PP^1$.
 We can blow-down this partially so that the exceptional divisor is replaced by $\PP^1$.
 The simultaneous resolution $\X$ can be obtained in this way, see \cite{At,Br1}, etc. \sk The vanishing cycle is a {\it topological\1} cycle in general, and is a sphere $S^2$ in this case.
 Inside the smooth family $\X=\bigsqcup_{t\in\De}\X_t$, this becomes an {\it analytic\1} cycle over $0\in\De$, and is represented by $\PP^1$.
-Taking an appropriate compactification of $X\to\De$, this should be related to the theory of Hodge locus, see \cite{CDK}.
-In our case, however, the Hodge locus seems to be the whole space $\De$ if we take a natural compactification since the compactification of $\{x^2+y^2+z^2=c\}\subset\C^3$ ($c\in\De^*$) in $\PP^3$ is a smooth surface with geometric genus $p_g=0$.
-In this case we may have a family of {\it algebraic\1} cycles over $\De$.
-The situation may be different if we choose an unnatural compactification by adding monomials of sufficiently high degrees as in \cite{SS}. \sk The normal bundle of the above $\PP^1$ in the fiber $\X_0$ at $0\in\De$ is negative.
-Note that the self-intersection number of the vanishing cycle is $-2$ related to the {\it Picard-Lefschetz formula,} see \cite{Lam}.
-This is compatible with a criterion of analytic contraction \cite{Gr} inside $\X_0$.
+If one takes a compactification $\Xb\to\De$ of $X\to\De$ as in \cite[5.3]{SS}, then the images of the topological cycles in the compactified fiber $\Xb_t$ for $t\in\De^*$ cannot be algebraic.
+(Indeed, we have the surjection $F^2H^2(\Xb_t)\to H^2(X_t)$ by construction, hence the image of $H^2_c(X_t)$ in $H^2(\Xb_t)$ cannot be contained in $F^1H^2(\Xb_t)$ for $t\in\De^*$.)
+So this gives an example of Hodge locus, see \cite{CDK}.
+In our case, however, the Hodge locus is the whole space $\De$ if we take a natural compactification, since the compactification of $\{x^2+y^2+z^2=c\}\subset\C^3$ ($c\in\De^*$) in $\PP^3$ is a smooth surface with geometric genus $p_g=0$.
+In this case we have a family of {\it algebraic\1} cycles over $\De$. \sk The normal bundle of the above $\PP^1$ in the fiber $\X_0$ at $0\in\De$ is negative.
+Note that the self-intersection number of the vanishing cycle is $-2$.
+This is related to the finiteness of the local monodromy via the {\it Picard-Lefschetz formula} \cite{Lam}, and is compatible with a criterion of analytic contraction \cite{Gr} inside $\X_0$.
 The contraction inside $\X$ seems more nontrivial, since the normal bundle of $\X_0\subset\X$ is trivialized by $\pi^*f:\X\to\De\subset\C$. \sk As for the stalk of the intersection complex ${\rm IC}_X\Q$ at $0\in X$, we have

 It turns out that we have the same for the nearby cycles, that is,